 College can feel overwhelming sometimes.
 If you find yourself confused by class material, intimidated by an assignment or just unsure of what is standing between you and the grades you want, the resources available at Saint Louis University Student Success Center can help.

-For general questions about academic support resources, contact the director of academic support, Kelly Herbolich, at email@example.com.
+For general questions about academic support resources, contact Emily Tuttle, at email@example.com.

 University Writing Services

 Committed to the campus-wide improvement of student writing, Saint Louis University Writing Services offers a range of resources to support you, whether you are brainstorming ideas off of an assignment sheet or copy editing that (almost) perfect final draft.
-Set up a session with one of our writing consultants through EAB Navigate, which is available in the tools section of your mySLU portal.
+Set up a session with one of our writing consultants through EAB Navigate, which is located under the "Tools" tab of the mySLU portal.

 When scheduling an appointment with University Writing Services, you may choose one of three options: an in-person consultation, a Zoom appointment, or asynchronous appointment.
-In-person consultations will occur in one of the three avialable locations (Busch Student Center, 331; Pius XII Memorial Library room 320; or Trudy Busch Valentine School of Nursing suite 114).
-For questions, email firstname.lastname@example.org.
+In-person consultations will occur in one of the three available locations (Busch Student Center, 331; Pius XII Memorial Library room 320; or Trudy Busch Valentine School of Nursing suite 114).

 Supplemental Instruction is an academic support program offering group tutoring for some large lecture courses at SLU.
 Supplemental Instruction leaders are peers who have previously taken and excelled in the course.
 What is unique about Supplemental Instruction is that the leaders attend the lecture and act as model students.
 They use their experience in the lecture to develop sessions that focus on collaborative learning and study strategies.